ScreenJing/JingTKL/README.md

 ![.!](https://i.imgur.com/SrDEKul.png)
 ![.!](https://i.imgur.com/afxLi1Y.png)

+V1.4 with 2 weight: A not humble rectangle (uncompatible parts with previous other versions)

 Plates:
 Full plate, Half plate, Smol plate (use with half plate for different feel and sounds of the alpha